Sharing is caring!

 Male reindeer shed their antlers in late autumn after they have won over their respective females.
 Females are the ones who keep their antlers on until the springtime after they give birth.
 This helps them defend themselves and fend for food during their pregnancy, so they can give birth to a healthy, adorable reindeer calf.

-So Santa’s reindeer would have had to have been female for them to all have antlers at Christmastime.
+So Santa must have had fully female reindeer if they all had antlers at Christmastime.
 I guess the flying and bright red noses were pretty inaccurate too.

 Sami Clothes Tell a Whole Story